 - Totally Goldens: This site reviewed the Natural Balance L.I.D. grain-free Sweet Potato & Venison formula and stated, “Because it features one specific, novel protein source, the chances of allergic reactions and stomach sensitivities are drastically reduced.
 That aside, using venison gives the food a unique taste, and venison is a great lean protein.”

 - My Pet Needs That: This site reviewed the L.I.D.
 Grain-free Sweet Potato and Fish Formula.
-It stated in its review, “The Natural Balance L.I.D. dog food in sweet potato and fish formulation is one of the brand’s best-selling products especially for those who prefer giving its pets healthier carbs and fish-based proteins.”
+It stated in its review, “The Natural Balance L.I.D. dog food in sweet potato and fish formulation is one of the brand’s best-selling products, especially for those who prefer giving its pets healthier carbs and fish-based proteins.”

-Natural Balance is a company that offers a limited ingredient line that is suitable for dogs with allergies or hypersensitive tummies.
+Natural Balance is a company that offers a limited ingredient line suitable for dogs with allergies or hypersensitive tummies.
 You can find these in wet or dry and with or without grains.
 When grains are used, they are whole grains that provide more fiber.
 You can find specific formulas for small and large breeds, as well as for puppies.
 On the downside, it doesn’t offer recipes for weight management or other specific illnesses that may warrant a prescribed diet.

 Natural Balance doesn’t own a manufacturing plant, but it has qualified microbiologists and chemists who test each batch of food to ensure that it is safe before it hits the shelves.
-Natural Balance Limited Ingredient Diet is packed full of nutritious ingredients and plenty of vitamins and minerals to keep your dog healthy, while providing a high flavor profile so your dog will enjoy mealtime.
+Natural Balance Limited Ingredient Diet is packed full of nutritious ingredients and plenty of vitamins and minerals to keep your dog healthy while providing a high flavor profile so your dog will enjoy mealtime.